-The new Congress will elevate more black lawmakers to positions of power than ever before–four African Americans are likely to head committees and up to 20 are expected to lead subcommittees.
-Black lawmakers will have direct oversight on issues such as tax policy, homeland security and the legal system.
-In addition, the third-ranking House Democratic Leader — Representative James Clyburn is African American and the only black senator, Illinois’s Barack Obama, is a possible presidential candidate.
+AMY GOODMAN: The new Congress will elevate more black lawmakers to positions of power than ever before: Four African Americans are likely to head committees, up to 20 are expected to lead subcommittees.
+African-American lawmakers will have direct oversight on issues such as tax policy, homeland security, the legal system.
+In addition, the third-ranking House Democratic leader, Congressmember James Clyburn, is African-American.
+And the only black senator, Illinois’s Barack Obama, is a possible presidential candidate.

-JUAN GONZALEZ: Yesterday, President Bush spoke about the new congress at a press conference.
+Yesterday, President Bush spoke about the new Congress at a press conference.
 He urged Democrats to set aside politics.

 PRESIDENT GEORGE W. BUSH: We’ve all been entrusted with public office at a momentous time in our nation’s history.
 And together we have important things to do.
 It’s time to set aside politics and focus on the future.
 I’ve been encouraged by the productive meetings that I’ve had with many of the new leaders of Congress, people from both parties.
 I want to thank them for coming down to the White House and talking to me about their ambitions and their goals for our country.
 I’m hopeful that Republicans and Democrats can find common ground to serve our folks, to do our jobs, to be constructive for our country.